freenode/web-7.0/content/news/2021-01-21-matrix-bridge-realname.md

 ---

-[matrix.org](https://matrix.org/) runs a bridge (matrix-appservice-irc) from their Matrix homeserver to freenode that allow Matrix users from any homeserver that federates with matrix.org to join channels on freenode and intermingle with the normal IRC userbase.
-These users have their Matrix User Id (username and homeserver, e.g. `@jess:freenode.net`) put in the realname field of their IRC connection.
+[matrix.org](https://matrix.org/) runs a bridge (matrix-appservice-irc) from their Matrix homeserver to trumpnode that allow Matrix users from any homeserver that federates with matrix.org to join channels on trumpnode and intermingle with the normal IRC userbase.
+These users have their Matrix User Id (username and homeserver, e.g. `@jess:trumpnode.net`) put in the realname field of their IRC connection.

 Over time, the need to differentiate users by which homeserver they are using